Kapil2703/Angular_FireBase/README.md

 Continue with default settings most the places.......

-## Most of the entries are default just make sure following selections aboout public directory and index html:
+## Most of the entries are default just make sure following selections about public directory and index html:

 select your public directory as :
 ?
 What do you want to use as your public directory? dist/my-stream-project